ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

-* NFSv4.2, via the labelled NFS feature, provides an additional potential requirement for request authorization.
-The labelled NFS provides "Mandatory access control" not under the control of individual users.
+* NFSv4.2, via the labeled NFS feature, provides an additional potential requirement for request authorization.
+The labeled NFS provides "Mandatory access control" not under the control of individual users.